What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Problem Setup and Notation

 \section{Problem Setup and Notation}

-We measure the \divtype{} diversity of LLMs as the variation in the claims that the models make across different topics and prompts.
-To do so, we develop a methodology that is naturalistic and theoretically motivated.
-It is naturalistic in that it uses natural prompts to sample open-ended responses \cite{DBLP:conf/emnlp/0001ABYBA24,DBLP:conf/emnlp/MooreDY24,DBLP:journals/corr/abs-2502-08395}.
-It is theoretically motivated in that it adopts a statistically grounded measure of diversity used widely in ecology for measuring species diversity~\cite{DBLP:journals/ais/Peterson25,roswell2021conceptual}.
-We measure \divtype{} diversity after transforming open-ended LLM responses into distributions over meaning classes~\cite{DBLP:journals/nature/FarquharKKG24}.
+From sports to math, people commonly query LLMs about similar topics.
+The responses that people receive are composed of claims about the topics, constituting individual pieces of information that people acquire from the LLMs.
+We measure the \divtype{} diversity of LLMs as the variation in these claims across different topics and prompts.
+To do so, we develop a methodology that reflects the common use case just outlined: we calculate the prevalence of sets of semantically equivalent claims among a broad set of open-ended, topic-specific LLM responses and measure their diversity in a statistically appropriate manner.
+Concretely, we transform these prevalences into categorical distributions~\cite{DBLP:journals/nature/FarquharKKG24} and use Hill-Shannon Diversity, a statistically grounded measure of diversity used widely in ecology for measuring species diversity~\cite{DBLP:journals/ais/Peterson25,roswell2021conceptual}, to quantify the diversity of claims based on those distributions.

 To describe our approach (\autoref{fig:fig1}), we adopt the following notation.
 First, a corpus of text $\Corpus{}$ is elicited about a topic $\Topic$ from a model $\Model{}$. $\Corpus{}$ contains free text which can be decomposed into a list of $n$ claims $\Claims_{\Model{}_{\Topic}}$, which can be further partitioned into a set of unique \textit{meaning classes} $\Espace{\Model{}_{\Topic}}$.
-A unique meaning class is a cluster where all claims within a given class mutually entail each other and do not mutually entail claims in other classes.
+A unique meaning class is a cluster where all claims within a given class are semantically equivalent, and are not semantically equivalent to claims in other classes.
 Then, $x_{i} \in \Espace{\Model_{\Topic}}$ is defined as the empirical frequency of meaning class $i$ calculated from $\Claims_{\Model{}_{\Topic}}$, and $p_{i}$ is the probability of $i$, calculated as the relative frequency of $i$ in the sample, i.e., $\frac{x_{i}}{n}$.